Academic Regulations and Procedures

 Readmission After Academic Dismissal

-The Dean of the College will evaluate each case in which an undergraduate student who has been dismissed for academic reasons petitions for continuation or readmission.
+The Provost will evaluate each case in which an undergraduate student who has been dismissed for academic reasons petitions for continuation or readmission.
 Exceptions to the dismissal regulations may or may not be made.
 A student may appeal the decision to dismiss him or her.

-A student who has been refused enrollment for a semester on academic grounds may apply for re-enrollment after one semester.
+A student who has been refused enrollment for a semester on academic grounds may apply for re-enrollment after one semester being away from Benedictine College.
 If readmitted, the student must maintain a ‘C’ average (2.0) in a minimum full load of 12 credit hours to continue enrollment.

 Administrative Withdrawal

 Benedictine College reserves the right to administratively withdraw students who stop attending classes.
-Administratively withdrawn students are responsible for all financial obligations incurred for the entire semester and will not be permitted to remain in campus housing or make use of campus dining facilities.
+Administratively withdrawn students are responsible for all financial obligations incurred for the entire semester and will not be permitted to remain in campus housing or make use of campus dining facilities or other campus services.

 Academic Misconduct